Automatic.css introduced support for color-scheme (dark mode) in v2.7.

 Again, since “color scheme” can be used for more than dark/light, Automatic.css doesn’t manipulate black and white values without user input.

-The only time ACSS manipulates black and white values is if you turn on the alternate color for Neutral/Shade.
+The only time ACSS manipulates black and white values is if you turn on the alternate color for the Neutral palette.

 Since this is a palette of blacks and whites, we assume you’re using a true light/dark mode now and we invert black and white values automatically.